 Answers to Faculty Questions

-All UP participants audit classes based on their future employment and independent living goals.
-When auditing, participation is encouraged, as tuition and fees are paid in full by UP participants.
-UP participants are encouraged to participate with their peers to the greatest extent possible and complete most course assessments.
-WCU undergraduate students also serve as class supports until classmates initiate natural support to the UP participants.
+All UP students audit classes based on their future employment and independent living goals.
+When auditing, participation is encouraged, as tuition and fees are paid in full by UP students.
+UP students are encouraged to participate with their peers to the greatest extent possible and complete most course assessments.
+WCU undergraduate students also serve as class aides until classmates initiate natural support to the UP students.

-At the end of the course, UP participants receive an "AU" as a grade for the course if audit forms are signed at the beginning of the semester and turned into the Office of the Registrar.
-With audits, WCU faculty members are not required to enter grades at the end of the semester but are welcome to provide UP participants with ongoing feedback.
+At the end of the course, UP students receive an "AU" as a grade for the course if audit forms are signed at the beginning of the semester and turned into the Office of the Registrar.
+With audits, WCU faculty members are not required to enter grades at the end of the semester but are welcome to provide UP students with ongoing feedback.

-At the end of the semester the UP faculty liaison will send an evaluation form via internet survey to gain feedback on participant classroom performance.
-Instructor feedback is formative and helps participants set new academic goals.
-Instructor evaluations are also used to assess academic progress for the UP Certificate of Accomplishment awarded at the end of the program.
+At the end of the semester the UP Program staff will send an evaluation form, via internet survey, to gain feedback on UP students' classroom performance.
+Instructor feedback is formative and helps students set new academic goals.
+UP student evaluations are also used to assess academic progress for the UP Program Certificate of Accomplishment awarded with successful completion of the program.